Extract from ‘Unambal’ by Dr. Andreas Lommel

-The Aborigines believe the act of procreation is of only slight significance for their entry into life, although they are in no doubt at all about this physical function in the case of animals.
-In their view spirit children split off from the Wandjina and then live in the depth of the water with them.
+The Aboriginal People believe the act of procreation is of only slight significance for their entry into life, although they are in no doubt at all about this physical function in the case of animals.
+In their view, spirit children split off from the Wandjina and then live in the depth of the water with them.
 Only through a dream process can a man acquire such a spirit child.
 A further dream process is necessary to transmit the spirit child to the man's wife.
 The spirit child is about the size of a finger, and when the father finds one he can bind it into his hair and carry it around with him for years.

 A man gives the spirit child to his wife in a dream process.
 She dreams that she has received the spirit child, which resides in the pit of her collarbone.
 Later the spirit child changes into a small snake or lizard that enters the woman's body through her vagina.

 A child's sex is known from the moment the spirit child is found, but at the moment of birth its sex can be changed.
-The Aborigines stick a club upright in the sand beside the woman giving birth if they want a boy or a cleft digging stick if they prefer a girl.
+The Aboriginal People stick a club upright in the sand beside the woman giving birth if they want a boy or a cleft digging stick if they prefer a girl.
 After birth the umbilical cord is hung around the child's neck and must not be lost, otherwise the child would die.
 The child is then washed and fine charcoal dust is rubbed into its skin to make it black.
 When a person dies the spirit child returns to the Wandjina's watering place where it was found in a dream by the father.

 The Medicine Man

 Through dreams the Medicine Man can establish contact with primeval forces.
 In a state of trance he separates his shadow from his body, and sends it to distant lands or the Underworld.
-Before the wet season starts the Medicine Man goes to the rock painting of the Wandjina to re-established contact.
+Before the wet season starts the Medicine Man goes to the rock painting of the Wandjina to re-establish contact.
 He is also the only one who can associate safely with the rock spirits that eat the corpses and carry off people's souls.
 Finally it is the Medicine Man who can send his soul to the underworld, thus maintaining the link between the living and the ancestors.